-If you use the product for the first time, read carefully all the accompanying materials of the product to improve your experience with it.
-If you do not use the product according to the instructions and requirements of the Manual, or mis-operate the product due to misunderstanding, etc., Makeblock Co., Ltd. shall bear no responsibility for any loss resulting therefrom, except for losses caused due to improper installation or operation by Makeblock professional maintenance personnel.
+If you use the product for the first time, read all the accompanying materials carefully to improve your experience with it.
+Suppose you don't use the product according to the instructions and requirements of the Manual, or mis-operate the product due to misunderstanding, etc., Makeblock Co..
+In that case, Ltd. shall bear no responsibility for any loss resulting from that place.
+Except for losses caused due to improper installation or operation by Makeblock professional maintenance personnel.

 Makeblock Co., Ltd. has collated the contents of the Manual rigorously and carefully, but errors or omissions may remain.

-The Manual is intended to help you use the product properly and does not include any description of hardware and software configuration.
+The Manual intends to help you use the product properly and does not include any hardware and software configuration description.
 For product configuration, refer to the related contract (if any) and packing list, or consult your distributor.
-Images in the Manual are for reference only and the actual product may vary.
+Images in the Manual are for reference only, and the actual product may vary.

-Protected by copyright laws and regulations, the Manual shall not be reproduced or transcribed in any way, or be transmitted on any wired or wireless network in any manner, or be translated into any language without the prior written authorization of Makeblock Co., Ltd..
+Protected by copyright laws and regulations, the Manual shall not be reproduced or transcribed in any way, transmitted on any wired or wireless network in any manner, or translated into any language without the prior written authorization of Makeblock Co., Ltd..

 DECLARATION OF CONFORMITY

 As a result, Makeblock Co., Ltd., declares that this product complies with the essential requirements and other relevant provisions of Directive RED 2014/53/EU and the RoHS directive 2011/65/EU & (EU) 2015/863.

 This device complies with Part 15 of the FCC Rules.
 Operation is subject to the following two conditions:

 (1) This device may not cause harmful interference, and (2) This device must accept any interference received, including interference that may cause undesired operation.

 Warning: Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.